ElementsProject/libwally-core/README.md

 $ ./tools/build_wasm.sh [--enable-elements]
 ```

+Note that emsdk v3.1.27 or later is required.

 The script `tools/build_wasm.sh` builds the `wallycore.html` example as well
 as the required `wallycore.js` and `wallycore.wasm` files, which can be used
 as an example for your own WebAssembly projects.